-Our new course Getting Started with Active Learning will help you to understand how to apply active learning in your teaching practice.
+Our new course Getting Started with Assessment for Learning will help you to understand how to apply asssessment for learning in your teaching practice.

 During the course you will explore the following questions:

-- What does effective active learning look like?
+- What does effective assessment for learning look like?

-- How does active learning apply to my own practice?
+- How does assessment for learning apply to my own practice?

 - What is my action plan?

-- How do I know that including active learning in my classes made a positive impact?
+- How do I know that including assessment for learning in my classes made a positive impact?

 For more information on the course and how to book your place visit our website.

 Learning which engages students and challenges their thinking, using a variety of activities